 These little ceramic bunnies belong to my daughter (who graciously let me borrow them for our nature table).
 You could use felted, wooden, or even plastic animals, too.
 It’s just nice to have the animal element included in the display.
 Polar bears or woodland animals would be lovely.

 The above is a basic formula for creating a seasonal display, but you may find over the years that your imagination may come up with something far more complex!
-Here’s my most recent winter season table:
+Here’s some of my recent winter season tables:

 Winter Season Table